BitGo/BitGoJS/modules/account-lib/DEVELOPER.md

 # Developer Guide

 Thanks for contributing to this library.
-Below are some tips to help you understand:
+Below are some tips to help you
+understand:

-* the structure of the project
+- the structure of the project
-* the important classes and how they are used
+- the important classes and how they are used
-* how to run the test suite
+- how to run the test suite
-* how to contribute to the project
+- how to contribute to the project

 ## Project Architecture

 ### Base Classes

 As specified in [the project README](README.md), there are two main classes that users will interact with:

-* `TransactionBuilder`: A class that implements coin specific logic to handle the construction, validation, and signing of blockchain transactions.
+- `TransactionBuilder`: A class that implements coin specific logic to handle the construction, validation, and signing of blockchain transactions.
-* `Transaction`: Javascript representations of blockchain transactions.
+- `Transaction`: JavaScript representations of blockchain transactions.

-The `TransactionBuilder`'s job is to build + sign `transactions` for a specific blockchain.
+The `TransactionBuilder`'s job is to build and sign `transactions` for a specific blockchain.

 The flow typically looks something like: